Car Accident Attorneys

 What you do after a car accident is important in proving fault for your car accident case.
 Here are a few things to keep in mind to protect your claim:

-Request a copy of the accident report.
+- Request a copy of the accident report.
 The police report will have all the information you need about the car crash.
 The police report will also give the opinions of the police as to what happened and who may be at fault.
-Your insurance company will use this information when assigning who is at fault.

-Make all your medical appointments.
+- Make all your medical appointments.
 It’s very important for you to get healthy which means you have to follow up with your doctor after a car accident.
-Not only will you get the medical treatment that you need to recover but you will get a better sense of how long it will take to get over your injuries.
-This will help when determining how much your auto accident claim is worth.
+Not only will you get the medical treatment that you need, but this will help when determining how much your auto accident claim is worth.

-Don’t accept a settlement offer without speaking to us.
+- Don’t accept a settlement offer without speaking to us.
 The first settlement offer is usually the lowest amount the insurance company is willing to go.
-Never accept a settlement offer from an insurance carrier unless you have consulted with a car accident lawyer at Munley Law Personal Injury Attorneys.
+Never accept a settlement offer from an insurance carrier unless you have consulted with a car accident lawyer.

 Call a Car Accident Attorney Today to See Your Rights and Options

 Getting into a car accident can be a frightening and stressful experience, especially if you are injured.
-But before you contact the at-fault driver’s insurance company, you need to contact a personal injury attorney at Munley Law Personal Injury Attorneys.
-Our car accident lawyer will guide you through the process and help you obtain a fair settlement for your injuries.
+But before you contact the at-fault driver’s insurance company, you need to contact an auto accident lawyer at Munley Law Personal Injury Attorneys.
+Contact us directly on our page.

 Q: What is the Difference Between Full and Limited Tort?